pclubuiet/website/README.md

     ```
     Ensure that you follow [PEP8](https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles) style guide for python code while naming functions or classes.

-    Then stage them and commit them.
+12. Then stage them and commit them.

+    ```
+    git add --all && git commit -m "insert_comment_here"
+    ```

     Check out Chris Beams's guide to writing good commit messages [here](https://chris.beams.io/posts/git-commit/).

     *A small description of your changes is must in the commit messages.*

-12. After you are done making changes, push the branch to your fork.
+13. After you are done making changes, push the branch to your fork.
     ```
     git push -u myfork mybranch
     ```
     The **-u** option is required only the first time you push the branch.
 	In case you have made multiple commits, you need to squash them into a single commit before pushing.

-13. Then create a Pull Request from that branch using GitHub.
+14. Then create a Pull Request from that branch using GitHub.

 **What after you have submitted a Pull Request?**